Bhimber District: Administrative divisions

-The main native languages are Punjabi (according to a rough estimate, spoken by 35% of the population), Pahari-Pothwari (30%), Dogri (30%) and Gujari (5%).
-Urdu language has 'official' status.

 Education

 According to the Alif Ailaan Pakistan District Education Rankings 2015, the Bhimber District ranked 10th out of 145 districts in Pakistan and its two dependent territories in terms of education.
 For facilities and infrastructure, the district ranked 116 out of 145.

 Climate

 The southern zone of the Mirpur Division has a climate similar to the neighbouring areas of the Punjab province.
 Hot summer temperatures are often over 45 C from May to September.
 Winters are cold, and rainfall is concentrated in the monsoon season from late June to the end of August.
 There is often a prolonged dry period from October to early January, followed by winter rains from mid-January to March.